JarvusInnovations/lapidus/README.md

 ```javascript
 // TODO: sample delete
 ```
-### Caveats

-* At this time, transactions and other event types are not published to NATS.
-* Each worker uses its own connection to NATS using non-blocking event emitters; out of order delivery is likely.
-* NATS does not guarantee in order delivery so a blocking variant is not likely (it's 10-20 LoC if you're interested).
-* ``pg_temp_`` tables are filtered.
-(TOAST and materialized views generate events that most would consider noise.)

-### Gotchas
-* If you encounter issues with the WAL stream failing due to SSL connection issues when connecting over a VPN check your MTU.
-This is not an issue with Lapidus or pg_recv_logical and must be addressed as a network/connection issue.
-You may see "Invalid Syntax Error" in the Lapidus log due to JSON being split into multiple messages.
-(Lapidus is expecting line delimited JSON).

-# Production status
+# Production usage
-Lapidus is currently under heavy development.
-It is deployed with 1250 simultaneous users on very modest hardware using the MySQL and PostgreSQL backends and NATS plugin.
-Typical latency between MySQL -> Lapidus -> NATS is 1ms - 3ms.
-Please share your results.
-Benchmark and load testing scripts will be made available.
+Lapidus worked well for 5k concurrent clients on $5-10 Digital Ocean droplets using the MySQL and PostgreSQL backends and per-tenant socket.io servers using the NATS plugin.
+Typical latency between MySQL -> Lapidus -> NATS within a datacenter was 1ms - 3ms.
+Since our messages were fire-and-forget, we never solved for the gotchas below and our end-user lag and CPU usage were neglible .
+Since NATS will disconnect slow consumers there was good tenant isolation without much work.

+# Gotchas
+To prevent a deluge of events during bulk loading of data or restoration of backups make sure your procedures/scripts stop Lapidus and/or delete/reset any persistent subscriptions or message queues external to Lapdidus as needed.

 # Resource requirements